Nachos Code Distributions

 - A design document.
 You will meet with your TA to discuss your

-design about 7-10 days before each project (phase) of Nachos.
+design about 7-10 days before your code is due for each project (phase) of Nachos.

 - Project code.

 The design document will be worth 40% of the project grade, and the

 will be worth the other 60%.
 You must turn in your initial

 in order to get a grade for the project.